GlueCoders/linux101/docs/index.md

 - file : To check file type
 - which : To check command location
 - lsb_release : To check Linux distribution
-- chdmod : To change file permissions
+- chmod : To change file permissions
 - sudo : To execute command as different user
 - chown : To change file owner and group
 - ps : To check current machine state in terms of processes